How I Got 230 “High Ticket” Leads (Exactly) in 30 days, during COVID-19 using Facebook.

 After taking over, these were the RESULTS:

 ✅ CPL (Cost per lead) dropped from $60 to $200 on Google Adwords.
 To an average of $8 – $15.
 Sometimes even $3.43.

-✅ Plus the lead quality is way better (Younger targeted audience).
-What the college was looking for.
+✅ Plus the lead quality was way better (18-30 and a younger targeted audience).

 All with a monthly spend (Ad fees) of $4500 or $120 – $150 a day.

 Saving of 62.5% vs the original monthly spend.